Men are heartless. They take no thought

 Stage Director & Text

 The South Tyrolean composer studied composition at the conservatory in Innsbruck and the Royal Academy of Music in Aarhus.
 In his work, he strives for interdisciplinary cooperation and exploration of sound, scene, movement, and stage.
-His compositions have been performed by the Ensemble Modern, Windkraft – Kapelle für Neue Musik, Ensemble chromoson, Ensemble airborne extended, Tiroler Kammerorchester Innstrumenti and the Streichorchester Sonarkraft in Argentina, Russia, Turkey, and Europe.
+His compositions have been performed among others by the Ensemble Modern, Windkraft – Kapelle für Neue Musik, Ensemble chromoson, Ensemble airborne extended, Tiroler Kammerorchester Innstrumenti, and the Streichorchester Sonarkraft in Argentina, Russia, Turkey, and Europe.
 Zwerger received composition scholarships from the Richard-Wagner-Verband Wien (2015), Akademie Musiktheater heute (2017-19), the city of Innsbruck (Hilde-Zach-Kompositionsförderstipendium, 2018), and the Bundeskanzleramt Austria (Start-Stipendium 2020).
 Together with director Carmen C. Kruse, he won the 2019 CROSS Award in Italy and was a finalist of the Haydn Foundations OPER.A 20.21 Competition (2019).

 Carmen C. Kruse

 Carmen C. Kruse is an award-winning opera stage director and new works collaborator.
 As the Artistic Director of Vienna-based Civic Opera Creations, she is actively invested in new opera.
 Her work is shaped by an in-depth, psychological exploration of broad societal themes and their effects on individuals, and fed by first-hand accounts and community input.
-Kruse creates immersive, live experiences that change the relationship between new opera and communities.
-In October 2019, they won the CROSS Award for the music theater Tutte le ricette (t.i.p.).
+Kruse creates immersive, live experiences that change the relationship between orchestra and dramatic action, and present archaic worlds that inspire and empower.
 Kruse gave her directing debut with Cavalli's L’Egisto at the Halifax Summer Opera Festival in 2017.
 Further productions brought her to the Osterfestspielen Baden-Baden, Staatstheater Mainz, Staatsoper Stuttgart, and the Ensemble Modern Frankfurt.
-She is an Alumna of the Akademie Musiktheater heute of the Deutsche Bank Stiftung (Directing Scholarship, 2017-19), L’Académie du Festival d’Aix (2020) and the Lincoln Center Theater Directors Lab (2018).
+She is an Alumna of the Akademie Musiktheater heute of the Deutsche Bank Stiftung (Directing Scholarship, 2017-19), L’Académie du Festival d’Aix (2020), and the Lincoln Center Theater Directors Lab (2018).

-German native Valentin Mattka studied Set and Costume Design at Kunsthochschule Berlin Weissensee.
-He is a freelance scenographer for film and opera.
-Mattka recently created sets for Korngolds Die Tote Stadt (Director: Luise Kautz) at Opernhaus Kiel, as well as the world premiere of Cheng-Syrse-Tangians Die Nacht der Seeigel, in collaboration with R. Stange and T. Ullrich, at Opera Stabile of Hamburgischen Staatsoper.
-He held a scholarship from the Akademie Musiktheater heute from 2016 to 2018.
-In 2020, he designs sets for La Juive (Director: Luise Kautz) at Opernhaus Kiel and Pierrot Lunaire (Director: Barrie Kosky) at Komische Oper Berlin.
+German native Valentin Mattka is a freelance scenographer for film and opera.
+He studied Set and Costume Design at Kunsthochschule Berlin Weissensee with Prof. Peter Schubert.
+Mattka received a design scholarship from Akademie Musiktheater heute (2016-18) and was a finalist of the Haydn Foundations OPER.A 20.21 Competition (2019) with Zwerger and Kruse.
+Valentin Mattka recently created sets for Korngolds Die Tote Stadt (Director: Luise Kautz) at Opernhaus Kiel, and the world premiere of Cheng-Syrse-Tangians Die Nacht der Seeigel, together with designers R. Stange and T. Ullrich, at Opera Stabile of the Hamburgische Staatsoper.
+In 2020, he designs the sets for La Juive (Director: Luise Kautz) at Opernhaus Kiel and Pierrot Lunaire with director Barrie Kosky at Komische Oper Berlin.

 Born in Berlin, Ulf Brauner studied Fashion Design at the Universität der Künste and Tama Art University in Tokio.
 In 2013, Brauner won the Umbria Cashmere District Award in Perugia, Italy.
 2015 the first price of the European Fashion Awards followed for his Collection auf und davon nach.
 He designed his first costumes in 2017 in collaboration with Josa Marx for Medea (Director: Lucia Bihler) at Theater Lübeck.
 Costume designs for Das Leben des Vernon Subutex and Café Populaire (Director: Anja Schoenwald) followed at Schauspiel Stuttgart.
 In 2020, his work was showcased in Trauer ist das Ding mit Federn and Dekalog (Director: Christopher Rüping) at Schauspielhaus Zürich.